mehdisadeghi/mehdisadeghi.github.io/about.md

   If you look for my Persian writings please head to my <a href="http://mehdix.ir"> other website</a>.
 </p>

-I'm an Iranian expat leaving currently in Germany.
+I'm an Iranian expat living currently in Germany.
 I'm interested in science, software, entrepreneurship, minimalism, space, chess and a whole bunch of other things.